kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 # Design Variations

-## Using Alt-Svc Name as a Key
+## Using Alt-Svc Name as the Key

 An alternative approach to using the server's address tuple as the scope of the token is to use the `host` value of the Alt-Svc [RFC7838] header field as the scope.

-In such an approach, a server would send the host value for all the origins it hosts.
-Then, a client using the value of the host as the key would be able to send a token received by any of the connections that went to the server on any of the future connections that goes to the server.
+In such an approach, a server would send one host value for all the origins it hosts.
+Then, a client using the value of the host as the scope of the tokens would be able to send a token received on any of the connections that went to the server on any of the future connections that goes to the server.

 The downside of the approach is that the design works only for HTTP/3 connections being upgraded by the Alt-Svc header field.